-Win or lose, Sears’ chairman may still come out on top
+Sears’ chairman stands at the center of fight for company

 But plenty of others think that sheer financial gain is behind his perseverance.

-Lampert personally owns 31 percent of the company’s shares and his hedge fund has an 18.5 percent stake, according to FactSet.
 He stands to realize a big tax advantage if he keeps Sears alive by using the company’s years of net operating losses to offset future taxable income if one of his other companies takes it over, says David Tawil, president and co-founder of Maglan Capital, which follows distressed companies.
-Tawil and others also think Lampert wants to control his own liquidation sale so he can extract assets from the business.
+Tawil and others also think Lampert wants to buy the company so he, as the only shareholder, can then control liquidation of the remaining assets.

-Some would argue he’s been doing that all along by selling off some of Sears’ most prized brands like Craftsman and Lands’ End.
+Some would argue he’s been doing that all along by selling off some of Sears’ most prized brands like Craftsman.
+The company also spun off Lands’ End.
+ESL has maintained that all shareholders of Sears benefited those moves because it injected much-needed liquidity into the business.

 Four years ago, the company created a real estate investment trust to extract revenue from its properties.
 It sold and leased back more than 200 properties to the REIT, in which Lampert is a significant stake holder.
+ESL said that Sears received an instant influx of $2.7 billion in capital from those transactions.

 “This company has been insolvent for years, except he’s been playing these games,” said Steve Dennis, a strategic retail adviser who held various executive positions at Sears for 12 years until 2003.

-If Sears goes to straight liquidation, Lampert would be vulnerable to any legal claims stemming from deals that he previously made to strip the company of its assets, another reason why he may be trying to dodge that outcome.
+If Sears goes to straight liquidation, Lampert would be vulnerable to any legal claims stemming from deals that he previously made to sell some of the company’s assets, another reason why he may be trying to dodge that outcome, according to H. Jeffrey Schwartz, principal at law firm McKool Smith P.C., which represents several Sears suppliers.

 Many of the retailer’s unsecured creditors, which include suppliers and landlords, are pushing for liquidation because they believe Sears is worth more dead than alive.
 They also believe there’s value in litigation claims against Lampert, says David Wander, an attorney at Davidoff Hutcher & Citron who represents two Sears suppliers.

-Note: This story has been corrected to remove any references to Sears’ chairman Eddie Lampert coming out on top if the company liquidates.
-Lampert would not benefit if Sears goes out of business.